mitre/menelaus/README.md

 # Installation

-Create a virtual environment as desired, e.g. `python -m venv ./venv`,
+Create a virtual environment as desired, then:
-then:

 ```python
 # for read-only, install from pypi: